toine08/HashPad/README.md

 ## Usage

-1. Enter any password or text to hash
+1. Enter any sentance or text to hash
 2. Click the Hash button to generate MD5 hash
 3. Hash is copied to clipboard & saved locally
 4. Click the eye icon to view all saved hashes